International Partner Providers

 A virtual internship is a remote work experience period that can fit flexibly round a student’s existing commitments (e.g: study, family commitments) or can make work experience more accessible (e.g: for someone with a disability or mobility issues).
 Since no relocation is required, the cost is much less than a regular overseas internship.
 Alongside better access, students build specific skills increasingly valued by employers - remote working, online communication and many more.
 Virtual Internships provide a free employability course (CareerBridge) which helps students articulate the skills they’re gaining more precisely.
-Please see www.virtualinternships.com for more information.
+Find out more at virtualinternships.com.

 3. Partners by Country